SylphAI-Inc/AdalFlow/docs/source/tutorials/evaluation.rst

         print(avg_judgement)
         print(confidence_interval)

-To be more rigid, you can compute a 95% confidence interval for the judgement score.
-When the evaluation dataset is small, the confidence interval can have a large range, which indicates that the judgement score is not very reliable.
+To ensure more rigor, you can compute a 95% confidence interval for the judgment score.
+When the evaluation dataset is small, the confidence interval may have a large range, indicating that the judgment score is not very reliable.

 The output will be: